 The inexperienced analyst may set out to assemble everything he can put his hands on, somewhat indiscriminately, with the result that he will have a huge pile of data with little information content.
-Rather, data relevant to the problem should be gathered on the basis of a carefully worked out plan (it may be the analysis plan itself, or an addendum thereto) that not only lists sources and describes how they are to be tapped, but also how the data are to be converted to information bearing on the problem (see Majone 1980).
-Care in planning this work and carrying it out will ensure both relevance and focus.
-Too, shrewd planning may well achieve considerable economy in this activity.
+Rather, data relevant to the problem should be gathered on the basis of a carefully worked out plan (it may be the analysis plan itself, or an addendum thereto) that not only lists sources and describes how they are to be tapped, but also how the raw data are to be converted to useful information bearing on the problem (see Majone 1980).
+Care in planning this work and carrying it out will ensure both relevance and focus and may well achieve considerable economy.

-It is well to focus on important phenomena from more than one perspective, in order for internal consistency to be measured, to the end that one has evidence to support his trust in the information-or lack thereof.
+It is well to focus on important phenomena from more than one perspective, in order for internal consistency to be checked and cross checked, to the end that one has evidence-to-support one's trust in the information-or-lack thereof.
 External sources may be especially important in this regard, if they can be tapped.
 It is especially important for operational and technical expertise to be incorporated in the available information; one of the best ways is to have such specialists as members of the interdisciplinary team to contribute their knowledge throughout the work.

-The process of collecting information to support a systems study needs to have continually before it the fundamental lesson of census taking: that a carefully controlled sample is almost always going to give better estimates than a poorly controlled attempt at complete enumeration.
+The process of collecting information to support a systems study needs to have continually before it the fundamental lesson of census taking: that a carefully controlled sample is almost always going to give better estimates than apoorly controlled attempt at complete enumeration.
 More important, perhaps, is the central lesson of my experience: that what one knows about the supporting evidence will play a very large role in how the findings of the analysis are interpreted.
-This point argues against using data already gathered unless absolutely necessary, and certainly against using it without knowing how it was gathered and-equally important-how it was processed.
-Now, systems analysts in many cases cannot avoid using data gathered elsewhere for other purposes (such as population statistics, economic data, government-generated time series, and the like), but considerable effort should be devoted to learning how these data were developed, and what their strengths and weaknesses are, so that the findings of the analysis can take account of such knowledge.
-Perhaps one of the most important pitfalls of analysis is to put more credence in data generated elsewhere than the way it was developed warrants.
+This point argues against using data already gathered unless absolutely necessary, and certainly against using them without knowing how they were gathered and-equally important-how they were processed.
+In many cases systems analysts cannot avoid using data gathered elsewhere for other purposes (such as population statistics,--economic data, government-generated-time-series, and the like), but considerable effort should be devoted to learning how these data were developed, and what their strengths and weaknesses are, so that the findings of the analysis can take account of such knowledge.
+Perhaps one of the most important pitfalls of analysis is to put more credence in data than the way they were developed warrants.

-Another pitfall is to gather too much material together-thus consuming valuable time to excess-rather than just the right amount.
+Another pitfall is to gather too much material-thus consuming valuable time-rather than just the right amount.
 There is no simple rule to follow, except perhaps the truism that it is usually better to have a small amount of reliable information than to have a great deal in which one has little confidence.